JuliaIBPM/ImmersedLayers.jl/docs/src/manual/multbodies.md

 plot(u)
 ````

-We can also plot just the data on body 3
+We can also plot just the data on body 3 (versus the arclength)

 ````@example multbodies
-plot(u,sys,3)
+plot(u,cache,bodyid=3,xlabel="arc length")
 ````

 It is also possible to use [`copyto!`](@ref) to copy a vector of just the right